-Introduction and case conceptualization.
 The initial session is focused on psychoeducation about BPD and an overview of treatment content.
 The therapist first reviews symptoms of BPD and any other conditions the patient is experiencing and then describes how these difficulties can be explained by three risk factors: attempts to push away frequent strong negative emotions, difficulty trusting others, and difficulty resisting the urges to act impulsively.
-Patients are asked to reflect on how these three issues manifest in their own lives and the therapist explains that treatment will focus on helping them 1) tolerate emotions, 2) test the extent to which they can trust others in their lives, and 3) delay acting on urges in order to live in accordance with long-term goals.
+Patients are asked to reflect on how these three issues manifest in their own lives, and the therapist then explains that treatment will focus on helping them (a) tolerate emotions, (b) test the extent to which they can trust others in their lives, and (c) delay acting on urges to live in accordance with long-term goals.
 The major theme across all modules/skills is that patients often pursue short-term relief (escape from emotions, engaging in protective relationship behaviors, engaging in satisfying impulsive actions) that limits their ability to live in line with their values.
 This conceptualization is described in the first session and is brought up explicitly in subsequent sessions.

-Identifying and Approaching Values.
+Identifying and Approaching Values

 Next, patients spend at least two sessions identifying their values and considering the extent to which they are currently living in accordance with them.
-To identify personal values, patients are provided with a list of domains (e.g., family, career, spirituality) and asked to answer prompting questions (e.g., what does this domain mean to you, what qualities do you want to embody in this domain).
+To identify personal values, patients are provided with a list of domains (e.g., family, career, spirituality) and asked to answer prompting questions (e.g., "What does this domain mean to you?", "What qualities do you want to embody in this domain?").
 These procedures were inspired by acceptance and commitment therapy (Hayes et al., 1999) and values-based behavioral activation (Hopko et al., 2003).
-In BPD Compass, values identification is conducted at the beginning of treatment to foster the therapist's understanding of the patient beyond their symptoms and create a standard against which to evaluate the patient's behaviors (e.g., "is this action in line with your values?") to motivate change.
+In BPD Compass, values identification is conducted at the beginning of treatment to foster the therapist's understanding of the patient beyond their symptoms and create a standard against which to evaluate the patient's behaviors (e.g., "Is this action in line with your values?") to motivate change.
 Specifically, patients are encouraged to consider both the short- and long-term effects of their behaviors to reflect on whether they are moving closer to their values.
-Although values identification may involve negative affectivity, antagonism, and disinhibition, values-focused work is particularly in line with Magidson's et al. (2014) recommendations for targeting disinhibition.
+Although values identification may involve negative affectivity, antagonism, and